Tacit Coordination of Large Language Models: Experimental Evaluation and Additional Results

 \subsection{List of Models and Experimental Details}

 ~ For the results in the main paper and the Appendix, we relied on the HuggingFace Python library and their off-the-shelf configuration and temperature.
 For the GPT-oss reasoning models, we tuned their ``reasoning effort'' as suggested by OpenAI here: \href{https://openai.com/index/introducing-gpt-oss/}{https://openai.com/index/introducing-gpt-oss/}.
+For Gemini and ChatGPT, we relied on their API endpoints.

 While in the main paper we report the results on Llama-3, 3.1, 3.3 70B, Qwen-2, 2.5 72B, and GPT-oss 20B and 120B, our analysis encompasses many more LLMs.
-We report additional experiments in the next sections; yet, all the results are available in the code at this url: \href{https://github.com/EmanueleLM/focal-points/}{https://github.com/EmanueleLM/focal-points/}.
+We report additional experiments in the next sections; yet, all the results are available in the code material.

 We hereby report the full list of models we used: \begin{itemize}

 \item \textbf{Meta} \begin{itemize} \item \textbf{LLaMA 3.0}~\cite{grattafiori2024llama3herdmodels} \begin{itemize} \item Meta-Llama-3-70B-Instruct \item Meta-Llama-3-8B-Instruct \end{itemize}